bj0rky/MX4N/README.md

 # MX4N

-A brave effort to make a flashable linux image for the MX4N (8G1/1G) board fouund in the SCISHION V88 Android TV box
+A brave effort to make a flashable linux image for the MX4N-V20 (8G1/1G) board found in the SCISHION V88 Android TV box

 :warning: WARNING :warning:
 ```